- Children Diagnosed With Cancer: Financial and Insurance Issues

 A few hospitals and other non-profit medical facilities get Hill-Burton funds from the federal government so they can offer free or low-cost services to those who can’t pay.
 Each facility chooses which services it will provide at no or lowered cost.
 Medicare and Medicaid services aren’t eligible for Hill-Burton coverage.
 But Hill-Burton may cover services that other government programs don’t.

 Eligibility for Hill-Burton is based on family size and income.
 First you’ll need to find out if there’s a facility in your area that has any Hill-Burton obligation for which you may qualify.
 If your child is cared for at such a facility, you may apply for Hill-Burton help at any time, either before or after you receive care.
-Call the Hill-Burton Program for more information at 1-800-638-0742 or visit their Web site, www.hrsa.gov/gethealthcare/affordable/hillburton/facilities.html, for a listing of Hill-Burton-obligated facilities, eligibility criteria, and frequently asked questions about the program.
+Call the Hill-Burton Program for more information at 1-800-638-0742 and leave your address to request a packet of information.
+You can also visit their website, www.hrsa.gov/gethealthcare/affordable/hillburton/facilities.html, for a listing of Hill-Burton-obligated facilities, eligibility criteria, and frequently asked questions about the program.

 Can children who are not US citizens get Medicaid or Children’s Special Health Services?